-Horace Silver’s “Song for My Father” was recorded by the quintet he formed in 1964.
-It was inspired by and dedicated to his father, who was born John Tavares Silva on the Cape Verdean island of Maio and migrated to Norwalk, Connecticut, where Horace was born in 1928.
-John’s photograph illustrated the jacket of the Blue Note album.
-The song, and the LP/CD which shares its name, have been the most successful of Silver’s career; since its release in 1965, he says he’s played “Song for My Father” at virtually every one of his engagements.
+“Song for My Father” was inspired by and dedicated to Silver’s father, who was born John Tavares Silva on the Cape Verdean island of Maio around 1900.
+He migrated to Norwalk, Connecticut, where Horace was born in 1928.
+A photo of John illustrates the jacket of the Blue Note album.
+The song, and the album which shares its name, have been the most successful of Silver’s career; since its release in 1965, he says he played “Song for My Father” at virtually every one of his engagements.

 As one of the principal architects of hard bop, Silver came to prominence in the mid-50’s with a combo that featured Kenny Dorham and Hank Mobley.
 His popularity continued to grow amidst several personnel changes between 1956-’58, then he settled into a five-year period with a quintet featuring Blue Mitchell, Junior Cook, and Gene Taylor.
 Louis Hayes was its first drummer, then Roy Brooks.
 This combo’s output included the Blue Note classics Finger Poppin’, and Blowin’ the Blues Away with Hayes, followed by Horace-Scope, Doin’ the Thing, The Tokyo Blues, and Silver’s Serenade.
 Concert recordings by the quintet from Newport and a tour with Jazz at the Philharmonic have been issued in more recent years.

 In his autobiography, Let’s Get to the Nitty Gritty, Silver gives little hint as to why he disbanded this exceptionally cohesive quintet.
 He simply reports, “Eventually, I broke up the Blue Mitchell – Junior Cook band.
 After all these years, I can’t remember my specific reasons for breaking up the band.
 Maybe I just wanted to change.”